m516/Controls-Notes/README.md

 * [LaTeX](https://github.com/m516/Controls-Notes) source code.

 ## Contributions
 Contributions are not just welcome, they are necessary to keep this project going strong.
-Generously donating 15 minutes of your time can describe a term that confuses someone else or refine an inaccurate/incorrect definition to make a lasting impact on control theory studies.
+If you find potential for this project to help someone else, please consider generously donating 15 minutes of your time to describe one term that might confuses someone else, refine an inaccurate/incorrect definition, or fix that one design issue that bothers you.
+Little contributions like these will add up to make a lasting impact on control theory studies.

+There are a few ways to make these contributions:
+1. Submit an issue that describes your proposed changes.
+2. Fork this repo, modify the code as desired, and submit a pull request.
+3. Email me to gain access to the GitHub repo and/or its corresponding Overleaf project.